mehradi-github/ref-cryptology-and-classical-ciphers/README.md

-# Ccryptology and classical ciphers
+# Cryptology and classical ciphers
 Implementation of some classical cryptographic algorithms such as caesar-cipher, playfair-cipher, railfence-cipher, columnar-transposition-cipher and frequency-attack.